jwelsch/TextTabulator/src/TextTabulator.Adapters.YamlDotNet/README.md

 > `INameTransform nameTransform { get; }`

-Gets the transform to apply to names.
+Gets the transform to apply to YAML node names.

 ### `INameTransform`